iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 A vector of [Message] Object.

-## `find_messages()`
+## `find_outputs()`

-Find all messages by provided message IDs.
+Find all outputs based on the requests criteria.
 This method will try to query mutiple nodes if the request amount exceed individual node limit.

 ### Parameters